serverlessworkflow/specification/specification.md

 Compensation deals with undoing or reversing the work of one or more states which have already successfully completed.
 For example, let's say that we have charged a customer $100 for an item purchase.
-If later the customer decides to cancel this purchase we need to undo this.
+In the case customer laster on decides to cancel this purchase we need to undo it.
 One way of doing that is to credit the customer $100.

 It's important to understand that compensation with workflows is not the same as for example rolling back